-- After 3 months, remove the pots from the refrigerator and remove the plastic bag.
+- After three months, remove the pots from the refrigerator and remove the plastic bag.
 Place them in a warm area with bright, indirect lighting.
-Germination should occur in 1 to 2 weeks.
+Germination should occur in one to two weeks.

 - Once the threat of frost is gone, plant the seedlings outdoors.

 Firethorn grows well in containers but does not handle transplanting very well.
 Therefore, it is best to select a large pot to accommodate this shrub’s rapid growth and minimize the need to repot.
 Be sure to choose a pot with good drainage.

 To pot this shrub, gently remove the firethorn from its container by tipping it on its side and tapping the outside of the pot to loosen the roots.
 Be sure to wear gloves to avoid injury from the thorns.
 Once the roots are loosened, slide the shrub out and place it into its new pot with well-draining, sandy soil.
 Bury the shrub to the top of the root line, as it was in its previous container.

 The firethorn displays its evergreen leaves and vibrant berries all winter long without much additional care.
 Because they are designed to withstand cold temperatures, simply add a layer of mulch around the plant to help insulate the roots and enjoy the firethorn’s vibrant display.

 Firethorn produces small, white flowers in the spring and summer months which then turn into its famous red berries in the fall and winter.
 Though delicate and pretty to look at, the white flowers have an unpleasant aroma.